EricY019/ericy019.github.io/_posts/2022-09-02-vscode-git-ssh.md

 ### Git Clone via SSH

 Copy the SSH address of the repository you hope to clone.
-Afterwards, go to VsCode, click on `Ctrl+Shift+P` and enter `Git Clone`.
+Afterwards, go to VSCode, click on `Ctrl+Shift+P` and enter `Git Clone`.
 Paste the SSH address here, then you may select the local storage location of this cloned repository.

 ### Commit Change to Remote Repository